warncke/immutable-app/README.md

 * Immutable Core Service
   * Immutable Core Model

-#### Immutable App Auth

-An Immutable App is composed of several modular components that all work together to serve a request.

-When a request is recieved by Express Immutable App Auth is the first component to handle the request.

-Immutable App Auth reads session and device cookies from the request to track activity by device and determine if the request is being made by an established session.

-If the session is logged in then Immutable App Auth will load the roles that are assigned to the session's account which will determine what resources the session is allowed to access.

-If the requested method and path are a valid route then the Immutable App Presenter handler function will be called.

 #### Immutable App Presenter

 Immutable App Presenter provides an itermediary layer between the Express